 In response to this news, Vertiv’s stock price fell by 37% in a single day, or $7.19 per share, to close at $12.39 per share—over 56% lower than the Class Period high from just a few months earlier, and wiping out over $2.7 billion in market capitalization.

-On June 22, 2022, the Court appointed Louisiana Sheriffs’ Pension & Relief Fund, Orlando Police Pension Fund, City of Plantation General Employees Retirement System, Riviera Beach Municipal Firefighters’ Pension Trust Fund, and City of Riviera Beach General Employees’ Retirement System as Lead Plaintiff and Saxena White as Lead Counsel.
+On June 22, 2022, the Court appointed Louisiana Sheriffs’ Pension & Relief Fund, Orlando Police Pension Fund, City of Plantation General Employees Retirement System, Riviera Beach Municipal Firefighters’ Pension Trust Fund, and City of Riviera Beach General Employees’ Retirement System as Lead Plaintiff and Saxena White as co-Lead Counsel.

 On September 16, 2022, Lead Plaintiffs filed an amended consolidated complaint.
 Defendants moved to dismiss the complaint on January 20, 2023.
 Lead Plaintiffs filed their opposition on March 31, 2023, and Defendants filed their replies on May 16, 2023.